silverhammermba/superuser/extras/answers.markdown

 ## Practical Security ##

+1. Not provided.
+2. Not provided.
-1. The main reason why the checksum fails as a cryptographic hash is because it is _linear_.
+3. The main reason why the checksum fails as a cryptographic hash is because it is _linear_.
 That means that it doesn't matter if we checksum a block of data all at once or in little pieces.
 For example, suppose our data are